Rakaneth/rltut2018/DEVLOG.md

+## 7/26/18

+FINALLY finished basic combat.
+The player can now run around and eat the various denizens of the forest.
+This catches me up to Week 3.

 ## 7/13/18

 Creatures now have a defined 'stench' rating which makes them easier to smell at longer ranges.
 An unwashed human (such as the player's human form) has a stench rating of 2.
 Rotting corpses have a stench rating of 5.